TABLE OF CONTENTS

 - Use Redirects Sparingly

-Having a page redirect adds a second or two on the load time of the page.
+Having a page redirect adds a second or two to the load time of the page.
 Use redirects sparingly and only when necessary.

 - Scale Down Images